 1. Can stress cause hair loss and will it grow back?

 The answer to both questions is yes.
 The three main conditions that cause stress related hair loss are telogen effluvium, alopecia areata and trichotillomania.
 Thankfully, hair loss from stress is usually temporary.
-As well as resolving any emotional issues, we recommend taking finasteride to block certain hormones that speed up hair loss.

 2. Can stress and anxiety cause hair loss?

 Yes.
-When we feel anxious, our bodies go into their fight or flight mode, which triggers the hormone cortisol.
+When we feel anxious our bodies go into their fight or flight mode, which triggers the hormone cortisol.
 This process places the scalp in a resting period.
 As a result, the hair that’s shed isn’t replaced, which leads to thinning or balding.